-Mark Antony: Appeal to lift him as a wave, a cloud, a leaf, bleeding on the thorns of life, adversities, political tyranny and personal tribulations.
-Speeading his ideas and thoughts all over the universe.
+Appeal to lift him as a wave, a cloud, a leaf, bleeding on the thorns of life, adversities, political tyranny and personal tribulations.
+Speeding his ideas and thoughts all over the universe.

-West Wind to drive his dead thought-to quicken new birth-scatter his words among the mankind- ashes and spark- West Wind to be the sound of prophecy- if winter comes can spring be far behind.
+West Wind to drive his dead thoughts-to quicken new birth-scatter his words among the mankind- ashes and spark- West Wind to be the sound of prophecy- if winter comes can spring be far behind.